cinemapub/mrtg_remote_sensor/README.md

 and will add some more lines (which are ignored by MRTG):

-5. the unit of the result (MB, file/sec)
+5. the URL for configuring

-6. the URL for configuring
+or, when the URL for configuring is used

+6. the full MRTG to be used:
+	* Target
+	* Title
+	* PageTop
+	* Legend
+	* ShortLegend
+	* Options

 Example: